 With the ultimate goal of serving the educational welfare of students, the grievance procedure which follows provides for the prompt and equitable adjustment of differences.
-The grievance procedure may be terminated at any step should an agreement between parties be reached, and the entire grievance procedure shall be completed within 30 working days after the grievance, unless an extension is agreed to by all parties involved.
+The grievance procedure may be terminated at any step should an agreement between parties be reached, and the entire grievance procedure shall be completed within 30 working days after the employee files a written grievance, unless an extension is agreed to by all parties involved.